kuuzon/fourpaws/README.md

 # feastable
- A mock restaurant aggregator CMS using vanilla PHP
+ A demo cat adoption service built using MAMP stack